ingadanek/Cancer-Prediction/README.md

 ## EDA
 I used `seaborn` library to plot the relationship between our features.
 Because all of the plots are linearly separable I used binary linear classification models: a `Support Vector Machine` (SVM) Model and a `Logistic Regression` Model.
-SVM performed better as is well suited for classification of small/medium sized datasets.
 I checked if the dataset needed to be balanced or not - even though the majority of people in our dataset has no cancer, the dataset it balanced.